adrian154/adrian154.github.io/bases.md

 1111
 ```

 Notice the common pattern: the number system is defined by how many digits it has.
 We call this the *base*.
-Most of us count in base 10 nowadays, but computers count in base 2 for reasons that I will explain in a moment.
+Most of us count in base 10 nowadays.
+Computers count in base 2 since they store all data as pulses of electricity, and base 2 works perfectly for that.

 ## A More Civilized Way.